rogargon/myrecommendations/README.md

 5 steps passed, 0 failed, 0 skipped, 0 undefined
 ```

-The objective is now to continue defining additional scenarios for Register Restaurant feature that
+The objective is now to continue defining additional scenarios for Register Restaurant feature that specify, for instance, the rest of the model fields the stakeholders expect to be capable of defining to capture the restaurant details they want to register.

-specify, for instance, the rest of the model fields the stakeholders expect to be capable of defining to
+# Finished MyRestaurants Application #

-capture the restaurant details they want to register.
+The code for the finished application is available from: [https://github.com/rogargon/myrecommendations](https://github.com/rogargon/myrecommendations)